 Moreover, we demonstrated the calculations using an ANOVA object, showcasing another approach to obtaining SSE, SSR, and SST.
 By understanding these calculations, researchers and analysts can better assess model performance and interpret the variation in their data.

-I hope this post has provided you with a comprehensive understanding of SSE, SSR, and SST in R. By sharing this post on your favorite social media platforms, you can help others gain insights into these fundamental concepts.
-Furthermore, we encourage you to refer back to this post in your work, whether it be research papers, reports, or blog posts, to enhance the accuracy and clarity of your statistical analysis.
+I hope this post has provided you with a comprehensive understanding of SSE, SSR, and SST in R. By sharing this post on your favorite social media platforms, you can help others to learn these fundamental concepts.
+Furthermore, I encourage you to refer back to this post in your work, whether it be research papers, reports, or blog posts, to enhance the accuracy and clarity of your statistical analysis.

 Resources